Emphasis (typography): Color

 Colors are important for emphasizing.
 Important words in a text may be colored differently from others.
 For example, many dictionaries use a different color for headwords, and some religious texts color the words of deities red, commonly referred to as rubric.
 In Ethiopic script, red is used analogously to italics in Latin text.

 Post-print emphasis added by a reader is often done with highlighters which add a bright background color to usual black-on-white text.

 Syntax highlighting also makes use of text color.
+In medieval manuscripts, the practise of writing important text in red ink is called rubrication.

 Design

 Shakespeare's play Othello, printed in 1623.
 Bold type had not yet been invented.
 Emphasis is provided by using italics, used for key words, stage directions and the names of characters, and capitalization of key words.

 There are many designs.
 With both italics and boldface, the emphasis is correctly achieved by swapping into a different font of the same family; for example by replacing body text in Arial with its bold or italic style.
 Professional typographic systems, including most modern computers, would therefore not simply tilt letters to the right to achieve italics (that is instead referred to as slanting or oblique), print them twice or darker for boldface, or scale majuscules to the height of middle-chamber minuscules (like x and o) for small-caps, but instead use entirely different typefaces that achieve the effect.
 The letter 'w', for example, looks quite different in italic compared to upright.

 As a result, typefaces therefore have to be supplied at least fourfold (with computer systems, usually as four font files): as regular, bold, italic, and bold italic to provide for all combinations.
 Professional typefaces sometimes offer even more variations for popular fonts, with varying degrees of blackness.
 Only if such fonts are not available should the effect of italic or boldface be imitated by algorithmically altering the original font.

 The modern Latin-alphabet system of fonts appearing in two standard weights, with the styles being regular (or "Roman"), italic, bold and bold italic is a relatively recent development, dating to the early twentieth century.
 Modern "Roman" type was developed around the 1470s, while italic type was developed around 1500 and was commonly used for emphasis by the early 17th century.
 Bold type did not arrive until the nineteenth century, and at first fonts did not have matching bold weights; instead a generic bold, sometimes a Clarendon or other kind of slab-serif, would be swapped in.
 In some books printed before bold type existed, emphasis could be shown by switching to blackletter.
 Some font families intended for professional use in documents such as business reports may also make the bold-style numbers take up the same width as the regular (non-bold) numbers, so a bold-style total lines up below the digits of the sum in regular style.